nickelser/co-coffeescript-presentation/coffeescript/1_overview/overview.md

 !SLIDE bullets incremental

-# BTW: No global variables!
+# NB: No global variables!

 * Use: `window.myvariable = "something"`
+* (code is wrapped in a closure wrapper)

 !SLIDE center